Wall Street Pummels Hecla Mining Company (HL) After Recent Earnings Report

 ROTH Capital gave a rating of “Neutral” to HL, setting the target price at $6.50 in the report published on April 13th of the current year.

-During the last 5 trading sessions, HL rose by +3.77%, which changed the moving average for the period of 200-days by -22.64% in comparison to the 20-day moving average, which settled at $5.44.
-In addition, Hecla Mining Company saw 5.40% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HL remain unchanged, which changed the moving average for the period of 200-days by -16.42% in comparison to the 20-day moving average, which settled at $5.50.
+In addition, Hecla Mining Company saw 7.32% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for HL